Many people around the world win the lottery every year, but how many of them do we actually remember?

 Callie Rogers made history by becoming the youngest winner of the UK National Lottery.

-She was only 16 years old at the time when she won £1.87 million.
+Only 16 years old at the time she won £1.87 million, she also instantly became one of the world's youngest lottery winners.

 Shortly after her win, she spent around £250,000 on cocaine alone.
 As you could expect, this type of lifestyle led to massive problems.
 A few years later, Callie had two children and no money left from her lucky win.